 Having obtained a BSc in Physics at the University of Sheffield, I then completed my PGCE at Loughborough University where I became qualified to teach physics and maths.
 After working as a science and physics teacher I then went to the University of Leicester where I was awarded an MSc with distinction in Space Exploration Systems.
 I am now studying my PhD at the the Open University in water extraction from the lunar regolith.

-My current research focuses on the development of a breadboard model of the ProSPA instrument due to land near the lunar south pole in 2022 as part of a joint ESA/ROSCOSMOS mission.
-I am looking at In-Situ Resource Utilisation (ISRU) techniques to extract water from lunar regolith.
+My current research focuses on the development of a proof-of concept experiment to be performed with the ProSPA instrument due to land near the lunar south pole in ~2025 as part of a joint ESA/ROSCOSMOS mission.
+I am looking at In-Situ Resource Utilisation (ISRU) techniques to extract water from lunar regolith, and if sucessful this experiment could be one of, if not the first, ever production of water on the Moon.
 In this project I have built a lab-bench model of the ProSPa instrument and I am performing experiments on ilmenite, lunar simulants, lunar meteorites, and Apollo samples to determine the feasibility of these experiments on the lunar surface.